Architecture of the London Borough of Croydon: Future developments

-Croydon Gateway is the latest focus of major developments in the centre of Croydon following the demolition of various buildings there, including Wettern House.
+Ruskin Square is the latest focus of major developments in the centre of Croydon following the demolition of various buildings there, including Wettern House.
 The Gateway site, a former railway goods yard which has been largely unoccupied since the 1960s, represents the largest single development opportunity in the district.
 Although there has been considerable interest in the site since the late 1980s by Stanhope, another party has also been interested in the site.
 Arrowcroft, which has received backing from both the former Labour and the current Conservative administration, has made the development of any project halted repeatedly.
 The problem is that Stanhope already owns part of the site, and without them selling it to Arrowcroft or Arrowcroft losing interest in the site no building work can commence.
 The Secretary of State will announce which plan will be granted the compulsory purchase order in mid 2008 after the public inquiry.
 The proposed scheme from Stanhope called Ruskin Square, named after John Ruskin, incorporates four blocks of office accommodation totalling 99,174 m², a health and fitness centre, a replacement Warehouse Theatre, an urban park and 560 residential units, with 50% affordable housing on a 3.4 hectare site bounded by George Street, Dingwall Road and Lansdowne Road.
 There would be a 41-storey skyscraper which is intended to act as the defining feature of Croydon's planned revival.
 Occupiers of the retail and restaurant units could include names like Carluccio's, Strada, Café Rouge, Giraffe, Las Iguanas, Wagamama, Ciao Baby, Pizza Express, Loch Fyne and All Bar One.
-Norman Foster's firm are the principal architects of the scheme.
+Foster + Partners are the principal architects of the scheme.
 The other scheme that carries the original name has backing from the local council.
 The plan incorporates a state-of-the-art 12,500 seat arena designed to attract world-class performers and international sporting events.
 Business conferences and dinners could also be held there, and community activities encouraged through the development of a bespoke community plan.
 In addition to the arena, the proposals include a mix of shops, restaurants, cafes, bars and a new 9,425 sqm food store.
 640000 sqft. of offices, 874 new homes, both affordable and private with a landmark tower, a health and fitness centre and a community health centre, a pedestrian plaza and a replacement Warehouse theatre.
 The result from the High Court is expected in June 2008.